Friends Of The Little Bighorn Battlefield

 Ms. Hammond and Friends of the Little Bighorn Battlefield formed a quick bond resulting from an on-site board meeting at the battlefield in March 2009.
 During the three years of her administration at LIBI, Friends supported projects totaling $25,900.
 For this year, we’ve pledged $10,000.

 As with all superintendents who transfer to a new position, there are projects still left on the table.
 Ms. Hammond has accomplished great work while at LIBI, but probably the highlight was her success in bringing the necessary parties together for a new visitor center.
-That work will continue under an acting superintendent.
-That person will be announced before Ms. Hammond leaves for her new position sometime in March.
-The timeframe is not certain, but a job announcement for a permanent manager at LIBI will follow.
+That work will continue under Acting Superintendent Fernando Sanchez.
+Mr. Sanchez is currently chief of interpretation at Lyndon B. Johnson National Historical Park.

 We wish Ms. Hammond the best of luck.
 We will miss her.